 f) What mechanisms need to be supported to ensure safe and secure manipulation of biometric data in not only existing but also emerging application of telebiometrics, e.g., e-health, tele-medicine, e-commerce, online-banking, video surveillance?

-g) How should biometric systems and operations be developed in order to be conformant to functional requirements for entity authentication of pet animals using telebiometrics?
+g) How should biometric systems and operations be developed in order to be conformant to functional requirements for entity authentication including animal authentication using telebiometrics?

-h) What are the functional concepts for a common identity management (IdM) infrastructure?
+h) What are the functional concepts for common identity management (IdM) infrastructure?

 i) What is an appropriate IdM model that is independent of network technologies, supports user-centric involvement, cloud-based identity, decentralized identity models and supports the secure exchange of IdM information between involved entities (e.g., users, relying parties and identity providers) based on consent and related policies?